 - a.
 The definitions used in this provision are contained in Section 38040 of the Health and Safety Code, which by this reference is made a part hereof. - b.
 Direct service contract means a contract for services contained in local assistance or subvention programs or both (see Health and Safety [H&S] Code section 38020).
 Direct service contracts shall not include contracts, grants, or subventions to other governmental agencies or units of government nor contracts with regional centers or area agencies on aging (See H&S Code section 38030). - c.
 The Contractor, as indicated below, agrees to obtain one of the following audits: - (1) If the Contractor is a nonprofit organization (as defined in H&S Code section 38040) and receives \$25,000 or more from any State agency under a direct service contract; the Contractor agrees to obtain an annual single, organization wide, financial and compliance audit.
 Said audit shall be conducted according to Generally Accepted Auditing Standards.
-This audit does not fulfill the audit requirements of Paragraph c(3) below. or - (2) If the Contractor is a nonprofit organization (as defined in H&S Code section 38040) and receives less than \$25,000 per year from any State agency under a direct service contract, the Contractor agrees to obtain a biennial single, organization wide financial and compliance audit, unless there is evidence of fraud or other violation of state law in connection with this agreement.
-This audit does not fulfill the audit requirements of Paragraph c(3) below. or - (3) If the Contractor is a State or Local Government entity or Nonprofit organization (as defined by the Federal Office of Management and Budget [OMB] Circular A-133) and expends \$300,000 or more in Federal awards, the Contractor agrees to obtain an annual single, organization wide, financial and compliance audit according to the requirements specified in OMB Circular A-133 entitled "Audits of States, Local Governments, and Non-Profit Organizations".
+This audit does not fulfill the audit requirements of Paragraph c(3) below.
+The audit shall be completed by the 15th day of the fifth month following the end of the Contractor's fiscal year, and/or - (2) If the Contractor is a nonprofit organization (as defined in H&S Code section 38040) and receives less than \$25,000 per year from any State agency under a direct service contract, the Contractor agrees to obtain a biennial single, organization wide financial and compliance audit, unless there is evidence of fraud or other violation of state law in connection with this agreement.
+This audit does not fulfill the audit requirements of Paragraph c(3) below.
+The audit shall be completed by the 15th day of the fifth month following the end of the Contractor's fiscal year, and/or - (3) If the Contractor is a State or Local Government entity or Nonprofit organization (as defined by the Federal Office of Management and Budget [OMB] Circular A-133) and expends \$300,000 or more in Federal awards, the Contractor agrees to obtain an annual single, organization wide, financial and compliance audit according to the requirements specified in OMB Circular A-133 entitled "Audits of States, Local Governments, and Non-Profit Organizations".
 An audit conducted pursuant to this provision will fulfill the audit requirements outlined in Paragraphs c(1) and c(2) above.
+The audit shall be completed by the end of the ninth month following the end of the audit period.
 The requirements of this provision apply if: